Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 Determine Theme Image Sizes

 Once you decide on a theme for your site, one of the first things you want to do is understand the size of the images you need to use in the various widgetized areas.
-Every theme’s documentation will note what size images should be used in specific areas for the best results.
+Every theme’s documentation will specify the recommended image sizes for use in specific areas for optimal results.

-These areas are the top of the homepage hero graphics, sliders, featured areas, top of the post, featured post images, etc. Then when choosing your images — you want to use those exact sizes.
+These areas include the top of the homepage hero graphics, sliders, featured areas, top of the post, featured post images, and more.
+Then, when choosing your photos, use those exact sizes.
 Consistently.

 Once you choose your images, you need to resize them to the specified dimensions before uploading them to WordPress.
-Images are one of the primary resource hogs that slow down websites—no need to upload images any larger than we need.
+Images are one of the primary resource hogs that slow down websites—there’s no need to upload images any larger than necessary.

-Outside of theme-specific dimensions, for example, the homepage hero image, images never need to be larger than 1000 x 1000px.
+Outside of theme-specific dimensions, for example, the homepage hero image, images must be the exact size specified to achieve the desired look, which is why you purchased that theme.
 Exceptions would be detailed diagrams and specs of product details where larger sizes are necessary.

-Learning how to resize photos to the correct size on your website and plugins is critical to creating a polished presentation.
+Learning how to resize photos to the correct size on your website is critical to creating a polished presentation.

 Image Formats

-There are three formats you will use for website images.
+There are several formats you will use for website images.
 The rule of thumb is that animations and drawn images, such as logos, can be .gif.
-Photographic images are always .jpg and/or .png.
+Photographic images are always in .jpg and/or .png formats.
 If you stick to these formats, you’ll have the best results.

 .JPG is best for photographic images.